LulzSec6824/SudokuProject/README.md

 - 🚀 Solve any valid 9x9 Sudoku puzzle in milliseconds
 - 💻 Friendly interactive command-line interface
 - 💾 Load and save puzzles from/to files
-- 🧪 Comprehensive test suite with Google Test
+- 🧪 Comprehensive test suite with Catch2
+- ⚡ Advanced compiler optimizations for maximum performance
 - ✅ Robust input validation
 - 🔧 Clean, modular architecture with proper separation of concerns